TorkelE/Why.jl/README.md

 `"Some not at all self aware and very self aware compiler and some deceitful research software engineer decided so."`

+`"The rudimentary struct and a self aware research software engineer and a vaguely scary config file could not prevent it."`

 A follow up function `how()` is a current work in progress.

 (Initially a project from the JuliaCon 2018 hackathon)